Academic Standards and Progress

 The following conditions apply:

-- When a course is repeated only the most recent grade will be included in the GPA calculations, although all prior grades will appear on the academic transcript.
+- When a course is repeated the highest grade will be included in the GPA calculations, although all prior grades will appear on the academic transcript.

 - A grade of “MP” will not be given for a third time in the same course.
 The “MP” grade may be awarded no more than twice.
 Any "MP" for a third subsequent attempt will be converted to an "F."